Nutrition Tips for Blue Heelers: Keeping Them Fit and Happy

 Hypothyroidism

 This thyroid condition occurs when the thyroid is under-functioning.
 There are a multitude of symptoms for this condition, but getting a vet to diagnose it is the best way to confirm your pup has this.
 One way to support the thyroid nutritionally is through proper iodine intake.
 Iodine is critical for the production of thyroid hormones, both T4 and T3.
 Deficiency and excess have both been linked to thyroid dysfunction.
-Strawberries and cranberries, two foods in Huntaway’s newest frozen recipe, are a source of iodine.
+Additionally, strawberries in Huntaway’s newest frozen recipe, are an excellent source of iodine.

 Allergies